K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project

+## Dec 2022

+    1. Dec 1:  Removed the T from the serial help menu.
+Code accidentually deleted likely during RS-HFIQ integration.
+    2. Band window size dynamically adjusts depending on number of rows of buttons.
+More specifically, it looks a the last button in the table and assumes this is on the last row and sets the bottom edge of the window to match it.
+Use the std_btn.Panel_Pos field values to enable (0-254) or disable (255) bands.
+Eventually the value will be used to dynamically build a list of buttons in order of their assigned value.

 ## Nov 2022

     1. Nov 29, 2022: Updated to work with Arduino IDE 2.0.2 with TeensyDuino 1.57.
 Updated OpenAudio_Library.
 VS Code now supports Teensy natively like normal Arduino boards.
 No longer using the VisualTeensy tool.
     2. USB audio and out now working pretty good.
 Occasionally misses a command to stop TX and resolves with the next key up.
 Been making FT-8 contacts for a few days now.
 Using the RS-HFIQ for the RF portion.
-USB AUdio connects WSJT-X runnig on a PC.
+USB Audio connects WSJT-X running on a PC.
 OmniRig v1 for CAT control.
     3. Fixed several string length mismatch errors flagged by IDE 2.0.2.

 ## June 2022